After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 10. DIY Waterproof Backpack

-So before you pack your gear, use this camping hack to line the inside of your gear bag with small trash bags.
+So before you pack your gear, use this hack to line the inside of your gear bag with small trash bags.

 Do this before loading all your clothes, sleeping bag, and survival tent.